timkendrick/reflex/reflex-server/examples/14-stateful-variables/README.md

 The example also demonstrates how to use the `sequence(expression, callback)` helper for expressions that must be evaluated in a specific order.
 The standard Reflex behavior is to attempt to execute side-effects concurrently where possible - this is usually desirable, however there are certain occasions where the application logic needs to enforce a linear sequence of stateful events.
 The `sequence` helper is provided to deal with these situations.

-The `sequence(expression, callback)` function accepts an expression to evaluate as its first argument, and the second argument is a callback function whose argument will be the evaluated expression.
+The `sequence(expression, callback)` function accepts an expression to evaluate as its first argument, and the second argument is a callback function whose argument will be the evaluated expression value.
+In this example, the callback arguments will be the intermediate operation results.
 The overall return value of the `sequence()` call will be the value returned by the callback function.

-The `log(expression, ...args)` helper is used to log debug messages to the console.
-This will log a line to `stdout` containing the `expression` argument followed by each of the `args`, and will return the `expression`.
-Every time the `expression` (or one of the other arguments) changes, a new line will be logged, which can be helpful for observing how an expression's value changes over time.
-Note that the `expression` is logged *before* having any of its effect dependencies resolved, which can be useful in debugging side-effects - in this example however, a `sequence()` operation is used to ensure the expression that is logged has had its effects fully resolved before the resulting value is logged.

 ## Source files